Sunday, August 16, 2020

 • Well developed villains are usually very compelling to players, and the longer these antagonists remain alive and thwarting the PCs, the more exciting the adventures.

-• Mix up the adventure settings so that play is not always in the same dort of place.
-A town adventure leads to a wilderness trek, that brings the party to a subterranian setting for example.
-From there they might have a waterborne or earial mission.
+• Mix up the adventure settings so that play is not always in the same sort of place.
+A town adventure leads to a wilderness trek, that brings the party to a subterranean setting for example.
+From there they might have a waterborne or aerial mission.
 [6 #6966]

 When asked what made a game session enjoyable